-Strategy 1.6.c Provide training opportunities to encourage an understanding of collaboration and shared governance.
+Strategy 1.6.b Provide regularly scheduled training opportunities to encourage an understanding of collaboration and shared governance.
 Perhaps Institutional Effectiveness Partnership funds could be used to pay for outside speakers.
-(2016-17)
+(2017-22)

 Objective 1.7 Through facilities, develop and enhance a campus environment that reinforces the college mission and its accompanying strategic and comprehensive master plan.